delee57/nuker/README.md

 #### [10] Mass Report
 Mass report the user thru their token
+(Discord kinda patched this so you might just get error)

 #### [11] Webhook Destroyer
 Choose between deleting or spamming a webhook